Christianity and animal rights: Biblical context

 There are, however, also passages which seem to condone the use of non-human animals in various ways, primarily in religious sacrifices and as food.
-More specifically, meat-eating and other forms of using some animals for human benefit receive an explicit approval by God in the aftermath of the events from the expulsion from Eden to the end of the global flood.
+More specifically, meat-eating and other forms of using some animals for human benefit receive an explicit approval by God in the aftermath of the events from the expulsion from Eden to the end of the flood narrative.
 A Genesis 9:3 (NIV) section states: "Just as I gave you the green plants, I now give you everything."

 The traditional biblical (especially Old Testament) viewpoint among Jews and Christians is that God distinguished man from animals, and gave man control over animals to benefit man, but also that God gave man moral guidelines to prevent cruelty to - or needless suffering by - animals.

 Animal sacrifice plays a major role in many sections of the Bible, reflective of the practice's widespread nature in early Judaism.
 Specific instances include Leviticus 1:2 (NIV): "Speak to the Israelites and say to them: 'When any of you brings an offering to the Lord, bring as your offering an animal from either the herd or the flock.'"
 There is not a consensus on the meaning of such animal sacrifices.
 As remarked by the theologian Andrew Linzey, "there's no one view of animal sacrifices even by those who practiced it."

 In terms of the afterlife and the world to come, descriptions of heaven describe an existence without violence and strife either among non-human animals or in their relationship to people.
 For example, Isaiah 65:25 (NIV) states: "The wolf and the lamb will feed together, and the lion will eat straw like the ox, but dust will be the serpent's food.
 They will neither harm nor destroy on all my holy mountain, says the Lord."
 The depiction of how God's ideal new earth will look like can be interpreted as a signal that human beings should minimize violence as much as possible in terms of all animals.